I remember the day like it was yesterday.

 There are also a lot of “deals” that air on Family Day weekends.
 Car dealerships will prey on new soldiers who have a pile of cash and haven’t been able to spend it.
 Just be careful and remember your soldier can’t have much at all in his barracks.
 Even if he makes many, many purchases, it is likely he won’t be able to bring most of it back with him to the barracks.
 (Especially not a car!)
 You don’t want the Drill Sergeants to confiscate his new purchases!

-Family Day Suggestions:
+Basic Training Family Day Suggestions:

 Your soldier will probably have a lot to tell you!
 Try to go somewhere you can talk and catch up.
 Drive around town and find a place to walk.
 It has been a while since he has enjoyed a leisure meal, so you could treat him to one.
 Often this will be your soldier’s first chance to receive military discounts at restaurants and stores!
 The day will go by quickly, so don’t try to do too many activities at once.
 Just focus on being in the present moment, and giving your soldier a well-deserved break from his daily training.

-If there is something he has been running low on, like letter-writing supplies or calling-cards, it is a good time to go shopping for some (though the PX remains a good backup resource for his needs, if you don’t have time to go shopping together).
+If there is something he has been running low on, like letter-writing supplies or calling-cards, it is a good time to go shopping for some!
+(But don’t stress–the PX remains a good backup resource for his needs, if you don’t have time to go shopping together).
 Whatever you do, don’t worry about trying to meet his Drill Sergeants or “see your soldier in action.”
 You will see his leadership at the graduation ceremony, and there may be a ceremonial display of training during the graduation weekend.
 Family Day is all about spending the day away from the training grounds with your soldier!
 I also recommend that you spend the final half-hour of the day just chatting in the parking lot–that way you can squeeze out every last minute of the day without risking him missing formation.

 Purchasing Souvenirs of the Day:

-Final Thoughts about Family Day:
+Final Thoughts about Basic Training Family Day:

-Family Day was two of the best days we had during our first year of Army life.
+Our Basic Training Family Day was two of the best days we had during our first year of Army life.
 It’s such a welcome break from being apart, and really helps alleviate the burdens of separation.
 Even though it’s not an overnight pass, consider visiting your soldier for Family Day!
 While travel is expensive, and it makes sense to place a priority on graduation day, Family Day is still a great opportunity for families to reconnect.
 If you can make it work, I would definitely recommend visiting for Family Day.

 **Read next: 5 Online Sources for Spouses During Basic Training**